The new Morpheus broadhead is designed to create better wound channels and better bloodtrails.

 Since the beginnings of hunting, people have been trying to create the better bowhunting broadhead.
-Michigan resident David Belanger believes he's done it with the announcement of his new Morpheus mechanical broadhead.
+Michigan resident David Belanger believes he's done it with his new Morpheus mechanical broadhead.

 Like most inventions, the Morpheus came about as a result of the designer's need.
 Belanger told me in an email that it was an unfortunate situation most bowhunters face at one point or another that started this quest.